 PREPARING FOR PUBLIC SAFETY POWER SHUTOFFS DURING HIGH FIRE FISK PERIODS

-During the 2019 wildfire season (approximately June through November), PG&E may turn off electricity in designated areas when extreme fire danger conditions are forecasted — such as Red Flag Warnings, low humidity, high winds, and dry conditions.
+We are currently experiencing the second dry year in a row in California and are approaching wildfire season (approximately June through November).
+As a safety precaution, PG&E may turn off electricity in designated areas when extreme fire danger conditions are forecasted — such as Red Flag Warnings, low humidity, high winds, and dry conditions.
 The specific areas and number of affected customers will depend on weather conditions and which circuits PG&E turns off for public safety.
 These precautions are called Public Safety Power Shutoffs (PSPS).

 What does this mean for your water service?